PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

-## Supported hardware

-Supported boards:

-* [NXP Warp7](https://www.nxp.com/support/developer-resources/nxp-designs/warp7-next-generation-iot-and-wearable-development-platform:WARP7).
-You will also need two micro USB cables.
-* [Raspberry Pi3 model B and B+](https://www.raspberrypi.org/products/) with a micro SD card and a C232HD-DDHSP-0 cable to connect it to a PC.

-    <span class="warning">Raspberry Pi 3 is suitable for development only; do not use it for production.</span>

-### Preparing a development environment
+## Preparing a development environment

 To build and run Mbed Linux OS (MBL), you will need: